 Introduction to Governors

-By law every school must have a governing body, which could consist of between 9 and 20 people depending on the size of the school.
+By law every school must have a governing body.
 Wirral has 125 schools and almost 2000 school governors.

 The term of office of a governor is four years, but there is nothing to stop them resigning within that four years.
 It is estimated that it can take a couple of years to fully get to know the job therefore, governors are encouraged to carry on for a further term of office if circumstances allow.
 Many governors in Wirral have been in office for longer than ten years.

 Employment law states that employers must give employees who are school governors 'reasonable time off' to carry out their duties.
 The employee and employer have to agree on what is 'reasonable time off'.